 There are no pattern hacks for Frankie on my blog - yet!

-However, don't miss our collection of pictures from the pattern test:
+However, don't miss my collection of pictures from the pattern test:

 With the included Sewing Instructions you receive help from start to finish.
 It’s a solid and detailed description of each step in the making of this garment.
 It includes clear pictures, explanatory text and tips that will give the garment a professional look.